New Crystal Structures Hide in Plain Sight: A Stress Test for AI-Guided Materials Discovery: Results

-\ce{GdNiSn4} crystallizes in the centrosymmetric space group $C2/m$ (No.~12).
+Millimeter-scale single crystals of \ce{GdNiSn4} were grown by the self-flux~\cite{Canfield01061992} method~(Fig.~\ref{GdniSn4_Crystals}) and characterized by SCXRD and SEM-EDS~(Fig.~\ref{GdniSn4_SEM}). \ce{GdNiSn4} crystallizes in the centrosymmetric monoclinic space group $C2/m$~(No.~12)~(Tables~\ref{R_114}--\ref{U_APP}).
 Gd occupies two crystallographically distinct $4i$ sites, and Ni occupies one $8j$ site.
 Sn is distributed in two $8j$ sites, three $4i$ sites, and one $4h$ site.
-From these assignments, the resulting Wyckoff sequence is $j3i5h$.
-Because most of the atoms occupy non-maximal Wyckoff positions with free internal coordinates, the refinement is sensitive to positional parameters.
-The ICSD lists two other entries in $C2/m$ with the same Wyckoff sequence, \ce{CdVO(SeO3)2} (\#209150) and \ce{K2In(PS4)(P2S6)_{0.5}} (\#248034).
-However, their structures differ due to differences in atomic coordinates at these non-maximal Wyckoff positions.
+The resulting Wyckoff sequence is $j3i5h$.
+Because most atoms occupy non-maximal Wyckoff positions with free internal coordinates, the structure is sensitive to positional parameters, so a shared space group and Wyckoff sequence by itself does not imply the same arrangement of atoms.